Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

-Additionally, when people mention your company, if you have a company page, LinkedIn will offer users the option to tag your company page in their posts directly.
+Additionally, when people mention your company if you have a company page, LinkedIn will offer users the option to tag your company page in their posts directly.
 This is free branding for you.
 All you have to do is have a company page, and other users will have the option to redirect people to your page from their posts.

 Out of all the social media platforms, LinkedIn is the most "professional."
 This isn't necessarily good or bad, but understanding LinkedIn culture can benefit how you structure and curate your content.

 Since LinkedIn is the most "professional" platform, it also means it has the highest standards to live up to regarding content.
 Not necessarily standards in terms of the quality of the content, but standards regarding the tone and approach that are appropriate on LinkedIn.
-A quick look at fast-food chain Wendy’s, LinkedIn, and Twitter demonstrates the difference in tone between the two platforms.
-This is where LinkedIn can be used as a benchmark test for your other social media platforms.
+A quick look at fast-food chain Wendy's, LinkedIn, and Twitter demonstrates the difference in tone between the two platforms.
+This is where marketing on LinkedIn can be used as a benchmark test for your other social media platforms.
 If something can be posted on LinkedIn, it can most likely be posted anywhere else - other social media, blogs, websites, etc. Be careful not to mix things up the other way around: something that can be posted on Twitter (or other platforms) may not be appropriately posted on LinkedIn.
 Since LinkedIn is the "safest" platform, use that to your advantage.

 This goes further than a company's LinkedIn and other social media pages.
 If something is posted on a company page, then your employees can feel safe to repost or share that post on their pages too.
 A company page that gives your employees the green light on what kind of content is endorsed by the company is a great way to help your employees distribute your content and build your brand.